lemire/testingRNG/README.md

 ```
 cd testu01
 ./linearcomplexity.sh
-./runtests.sh
+./bigcrush.sh
 ```

-The TestU01 benchmark might take days.
+The TestU01 benchmark "big crush" (``bigcrush.sh``) might take days whereas the linear complexity test (``linearcomplexity.sh``), being narrow, completes quickly.

 ## Testing frameworks

+We use the following testing framework:

 - [Practically Random](https://sourceforge.net/projects/pracrand/)
 - [TestU01](http://simul.iro.umontreal.ca/testu01/)

+As of 2017, these represent the state-of-the-art.

-## Methodology
+## TestU01 Methodology

 For historical reasons, it appears that TestU01 is designed to test 32-bit numbers whereas many modern random number generators produce 64-bit numbers.
+Indeed, years ago, most random number generators would produce, at best 31-bit random values.

+How do we assess modern-day 64-bit random number generators?
 In such cases, a sensible approach is to "cast" the result of the 64-bit test to a 32-bit integer.
 (In C/C++, we do ``uint32_t x32 = (uint32_t) x;``.)
 However, as pointed out by [Vigna (2016)](https://arxiv.org/pdf/1402.6246.pdf), we should make sure that permuting the bit order does not lead to a test failure.
+So we test with both the original, and reversed bit order.
+We also test with a reversed byte order.

+We can also test the most significant bits (msb) instead of the least significant bits (lsb) (In C/C++, we do ``uint32_t x32 = (uint32_t) (x >> 32)``.)
+By convention, we refer to this approach with the ``-H`` flag in our command-line executables.

+There are other possibilities, but if a random number generator were to require a very particular approach to extract good 32-bit values from a 64-bit value, then it would be a good sign that something is not quite right with the original 64-bit values.

+For PractRand, we do not need to truncate the produced random bits.

 ## Talks